hacksterous/lined/README.md

 # lined
 Line Editor for FreeBASIC - a miniature replacement for GNU readline using [linenoise](https://github.com/antirez/linenoise).
 This supports hints and tab-based command completion.
+Should work on all Unix-like systems.

 Generate the linenoise library archive: